diificult/diificult/README.md

 ### A passionate software developer

-- 🔭 I'm currently working on **PalBet - A Predict with Friends Service.** using ASP.NET and other .NET solutions such as Hangfire and SignalR, alongside frontend tools such as React, and SQL for databases.
+- 🔭 I'm currently working on **PalBet - A Predict with Friends Service.** using ASP.NET and other .NET solutions such as Hangfire and SignalR, alongside frontend tools such as React, and SQL and Redis for databases.

-- 🎄 I'm currently participating in the [Advent of Code](https://adventofcode.com/).
+- 🎄 I participated in the [Advent of Code](https://adventofcode.com/).
 Find my solutions [Here](https://github.com/diificult/Advent-Of-Code-2025)

-- 🌱 I'm currently learning **Docker, Kubernetes, Machine Learning & Data Science, React.**
+- 🌱 I'm currently learning **Docker, Kubernetes, Machine Learning/Data Science, React.**

 - 📫 How to reach me **contact@owenhowarth.co.uk**